ErinMorelli/em-beer-manager/README.txt

 3. Extra Beer information
 4. Special styles organization
 5. Single beer front-end display (with all options enabled)
+6. Beer List widget options

 == Changelog ==

 = 1.0 =
 * Initial plugin release

+= 1.5 =
+* Added translatable strings for localization
+* Added new "Beer List" widget to display a list of beers with a number of display options
+* Added themed template files for styles and single beer page display
+* Fixed bug that caused plugin activation to throw a header error

+== Upgrade Notice ==

+= 1.5 =
+Fixed plugin activation error bug